sokolj1/minimal-mistakes/_posts/2018-03-16-K-Means-Clustering-Implementation.md

 {% endhighlight %}

-Now that we have our euclidean distance function defined, we can dive into the actual K-means Clustering function that does the heavylifting.
+Since the euclidean distance function is defined, we can dive into the actual K-means Clustering function that completes the heavylifting.

 {% highlight r %}